akhilesh073/Apollo-Rest-link-EX/README.md

-# Apollo-Rest-link-EX
-Created with CodeSandbox
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).